shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

   txTimeInQueue >= this.desiredTxTime ?
 1 : txTimeInQueue / this.desiredTxTime;
 ```

 > The `highThreshold` parameter is an `Integer` which specifies the high end of the load the network can take.
-Reaching this threshold will cause the network to increase the desired nodes.
+Reaching this threshold will cause the network to increase the number of desired nodes.

 > The `lowThreshold` parameter is an `Integer` which specifies the low end of the load the network can take.
-Reaching this threshold will cause the network to decrease the desired nodes.
+Reaching this threshold will cause the network to decrease the number of desired nodes.

 ## rateLimiting

-The `rateLimiting` parameter is an `Object` which can pass in the following parameters
+The `rateLimiting` parameter is an `Object` which can pass in the following parameters:

 ```json
 "rateLimiting": {